CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

-# CloudLock® Sample Script Guide
+# Cisco CloudLock Sample Script

 ## Introduction
-The following is a step by step guide to get incidents or activities from the CloudLock®​ ​Security FabricTM via a Python script.
-CloudLock scripts are supplied to customers as samples which customers are free to use or modify for use with your CloudLock subscription under the [CloudLock Terms of Service](https://www.cloudlock.com/ToS).
+The following is a step by step guide to get incidents from Cisco CloudLock via a Python script that makes API calls.
+This scripts is supplied to customers as a sample which customers are free to use or modify for use with your CloudLock subscription under the [CloudLock Terms of Service](https://www.cloudlock.com/ToS).
-However, please note that these samples are not covered by the CloudLock product warranty or support and are provided “AS IS”.
+However, please note that any samples are not covered by the CloudLock product warranty or support and are provided “AS IS”.
 Variations or changes in scripts can impact the effectiveness of the script and customers are responsible for updating the samples as needed to meet their use cases.
 Use of the APIs are subject to the Cloudlock Terms of Service referenced above.

 ## Script Overview
 The scripts function in four steps, as detailed below:
 ![Example](https://github.com/CiscoDevNet/cloud-security/blob/master/Cloudlock/Sample%20Scripts/sampleScriptDiag.png)

-1. The script calls the CloudLock API’s [instructions on prerequisites and configuration are provided in the official documentation](https://docs.cloudlock.info/docs/introduction-to-api-enterprise)
+1. The script calls the CloudLock API [instructions on prerequisites and configuration are provided in the official documentation](https://docs.cloudlock.info/docs/introduction-to-api-enterprise)
 2. The script gets the API call results
 3. The script outputs the incidents/activities to either a file or to syslog (syslog is a way to send messages to a logging server).
 4. The SIEM picks up the incidents/activities from the file ­­­ OR ­­­
-The syslog sends the incidents/activities to the SIEM The script can be run on­demand or via a schedule.
+1. The syslog sends the incidents/activities to the SIEM
+2. The script can be run on demand or via a schedule.
 With a scheduler, the best practice is to run every 180 seconds.

 ## Before Running the Script
-Create an API Token (in CloudLock open the Integrations tab under the Settings to generate your token):
+* Create an API Token (in CloudLock open the Integrations tab under the Settings to generate your token - please see the documentation mentioned above for additional instructions).
+* Contact support@cloudlock.com to get your API servers address and then replace it in stead of the `YourAPIServersAddress` placeholders below.

 ## Running the Script (OS X, Linux systems)
 Note: Best run under virtualenv